 Using Financial Mappers to test your dream home strategy

 With Financial Mappers you can actually test your home ownership strategy.
-You can create a 30-year model which will let you plan your purchases and manage your debt.
-The small cost of the software ($197) could save you thousands of dollars and help you get to your Dream Home faster.
+You can create a 50-year model which will let you plan your purchases and manage your debt.

 Here’s an example of someone who has moved up the property ladder by changing homes three times.